mrzResearchArena/Git/ssh.md

-## SSH Key Generator for the Username and Password
+## Set Username and Password by generating SSH Key

 &nbsp;
 &nbsp;